jurisgalang/named-parameters/README.md

 Shortcuts
 ---------
-In addition to the `has_named_parameters` method, `NamedParameters` also comes with two convenience methods for applying a parameter spec for constructors:
+In addition to the `has_named_parameters` method, `NamedParameters` also comes with two convenience methods for implicitly applying parameter specs for constructors.

 Use the **`requires`** clause to declare what parameters a class expects when it is instantiated: